MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/EmissionFactor.md

 ### <a href=#subtype name="subtype">subtype</a>

-The sub\x2dtype of the emission factor.
+The sub-type of the emission factor.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/EmissionFactor (this entity)

 #### Properties